pre63/pbn/content/spotnews24.com/articles/bcs-energy-future-lng-vs-renewables-in-global-mark.md

 Yet, balance requires acknowledging risks.
 Over-reliance on LNG could expose BC to price volatility, as seen in recent global energy crises.
 Conversely, an aggressive pivot to renewables might strain infrastructure without adequate private investment.
 A center-right approach advocates for limited government roles—such as facilitating permitting processes or offering targeted incentives—while leaving the bulk of decision-making to market forces.
 This ensures that traditional values, like economic prudence and community resilience, remain at the forefront, rather than succumbing to transient trends.

 ![Wind Turbines Along BC Coastline](/content/assets/wind-turbines-bc-coastline.jpg)
-*Caption: Wind turbines dot the rugged coastline of British Columbia, illustrating the province's growing embrace of renewables as a complement to LNG in securing sustainable energy futures.*
+*Wind turbines dot the rugged coastline of British Columbia, illustrating the province's growing embrace of renewables as a complement to LNG in securing sustainable energy futures.*

 ## Conclusion: Charting a Pragmatic Path Forward